realpython/python-guide/docs/starting/which-python.rst

 ----------

 `IronPython <http://ironpython.net/>`_  is an implementation of Python for .NET framework.
-It can use both Python a .NET framework libraries, and can also expose Python code to other .NET languages.
+It can use both Python and .NET framework libraries, and can also expose Python code to other .NET languages.

 `Python Tools for Visual Studio <http://ironpython.net/tools/>`_ integrate